Healthcare Systems

 Complete inventory of AI tools in use across clinical, operational, and administrative domains, including tools adopted without formal governance approval.

-Governance, Use authority, Accountability, Risk management, and Documentation framework customized to your institution's regulatory and accreditation environment.
+Governance, Understanding, Authority, Reputation, and Design framework customized to your institution's regulatory and accreditation environment.

 Decision Authority Map